-Test tube studies of boswellic acid extracted from the gum resin suggests it is able to block multiple pro-inflammatory products that are known to be associated with UC.
+Test tube studies of boswellic acid extracted from the gum resin suggest it is able to block multiple pro-inflammatory products that are known to be associated with UC.

 I. Gupta, MD and colleagues at the Department of Medicine, Government Medical College in Jammu, India explored the value of Boswellia serrata (Sallai guggal) gum resin in the treatment of ulcerative colitis.

-A total of 350 mg of Boswellia serrata gum resin were given to UC patients three times daily for 6 weeks.
+A total of 350 mg of Boswellia serrata gum resin was given to UC patients three times daily for 6 weeks.
 Patients in a control group received standard of care, sulfasalazine.

-By the end of the prescribed treatment period, patients who received Boswellia serrata gum resin showed improvement on stool properties, microscopic examination of rectal tissue and various clinical chemistry values.
+By the end of the prescribed treatment period, patients who received Boswellia serrata gum resin showed improvement in stool properties, microscopic examination of rectal tissue and various clinical chemistry values.